mike-lambert/openarena-directory/README.md

 1. installed wine
 2. qstat.exe at /opt/openarena/qstat directory

-When using Windows, or having native binary under Linux/Mac, you must replace this path in relevent sources for passing tests
+When using Windows, or having native binary under Linux/Mac, you must replace this path in relevant sources for passing tests